maurizioattanasi/maurizioattanasi.github.io/_posts/2020-12-10-dotnet-core-microservice-centralized-logging.md

 author: Maurizio Attanasi
 ---

 One of the main features of a comprehensive application is diagnostic logging.
 Logging is the primary tool that allows us to closely observe the health of the application itself. .NET Core applications come with built-in logging, and there are many third-party packages available that enable amazing features in a very simple way.
-One such tool is [Serilog](https://serilog.net) which adds *structured event logging* functionality to search across multiple events more easily.
-In the previous note [Jekyll Contact Form with a .NET Core Microservice](./2020-11-13-jekyll-contact-form-with-dot-net-core-microservice.md) we introduced a very simple microservice [ATech.ContactFormServer](https://github.com/maurizioattanasi/ATech.ContactFormServer) (too simple to be called a proper microservice, I know :sweat_smile: ), already making use of Serilog.
-Having a look at the application's configuration file we will notice that Microsoft's Logging configuration section:
+One such tool is [Serilog](https://serilog.net), which adds *structured event logging* functionality to search across multiple events more easily.
+In the previous note, [Jekyll Contact Form with a .NET Core Microservice](./2020-11-13-jekyll-contact-form-with-dot-net-core-microservice.md), we introduced a very simple microservice [ATech.ContactFormServer](https://github.com/maurizioattanasi/ATech.ContactFormServer) (too simple to be called a proper microservice, I know :sweat_smile: ), that already uses Serilog.
+Having a look at the application's configuration file, we will notice that Microsoft's Logging configuration section:

 ```json
   "Logging": {